Reading: Applied Part 1. Recovering Specifications from Legacy

 Reviewable Trace

-In the educational package, keep only the completed genealogy.md or its fragment.
-Draft log excerpts and temporary tables are not needed in the repository unless they became verifiable evidence.
+In the training package, keep only the filled-in genealogy.md or its fragment.
+Draft log excerpts and temporary tables are not needed in the repository unless they have become verifiable evidence.

 Key Ideas

-The first discipline of specification recovery is to strictly separate factual requirements from the background memory bank model.
-By memory bank we mean a separate layer of infrastructure context: everything that helps interpret facts but is not itself a contract.
+The first discipline of specification recovery is to strictly separate actual requirements from the background memory bank model.
+By memory bank we mean a separate layer of infrastructure context: everything that helps interpret facts, but is not itself a contract.

-If this term seems new, look at it through the first volume.
-What lived there in tech-stack.md (what we write on) and in QWEN.md (the agent's permanent context), in the second volume is called by the single common word memory bank.
-It is the same background layer, only now it is explicitly separated from requirements, because in production scenarios the difference "contract vs context" becomes critical.
+If this term seems new, look at it through the lens of the first volume.
+What lived there in tech-stack.md (what we build on) and in QWEN.md (the agent's persistent context) is called in the second volume by one common name, memory bank.
+It is the same background layer, only now it is explicitly separated from requirements, because in production scenarios the difference between "contract vs context" becomes critical.

-A requirement, unlike memory bank, describes feature behavior.
-What counts as a trigger.
+A requirement, unlike the memory bank, describes the behavior of a feature.
+What is considered a trigger.
 When an incident is created.
-Which SLA applies.
-Who receives escalation.
+What SLA applies.
+Who receives the escalation.
 Under what conditions the event is closed.

-memory bank stores something else: cluster topology, team list, historical agreements, API constraints, habitual communication channels, and operational vocabulary.
-Why this separation matters.
-If you mix levels, a false rule like "canary is always non-escalating" can easily appear in the SDD.
-In reality this may only be context for a test namespace, not a universal product behavior.
+The memory bank stores something else: cluster topology, team rosters, historical agreements, API limitations, customary communication channels, and operational vocabulary.
+Why is it important to separate them.
+If you mix the levels, a false rule can easily appear in the SDD, such as "canary is always non-escalatable."
+In reality, this may be only the context of a test namespace, not a universal product behavior.

-Send to memory bank everything that helps interpret facts but is not a contract:
+In the memory bank place everything that helps interpret facts but is not a contract:

 • who was on call the night of the incident;